Showing posts with label Classical Grammar. Show all posts

 prorsus forwards, absolutely, quite, in short

-pro contione publicly
+pro contione publicly, in public

 pro se on his own behalf